-A patent search is the initial step in obtaining your patent.
+The first step in obtaining your patent is to do a patent search.
 You can do a google patent search or do a USPTO search.
-Patent-pending refers to the product that has been protected by the patent application.
+Patent-pending is the name used to describe the product protected by the patent application.
 It is possible to search the public pair to locate the patent application.
-When the patent office is satisfied with your application, you’ll be able to do search for a patent number and discover the patent granted.
-The product you are selling will then become patented.
-In addition to the USPTO search engine, you may also use other search engines like espacenet as described below.
-It is possible to seek help from a patent attorney or patent attorney.
-Patents in the United States are granted by the US trademark and patent office or the United States patent office.
+When the patent office has endorsed the patent application, you can conduct a patent number search to locate the patent that was issued and your product has been granted patent.
+You can also use the USPTO search engine.
+See below for details.
+For assistance, you can consult a patent attorney or patent attorney.
+Patents granted in the United States are granted by the US trademark and patent office as well as the United States patent office.
 The trademark office also evaluates trademark applications.

-1. Think of terms that describe your invention according to its function and composition or usage.
+1. Think of terms to describe your invention, based on the purpose, composition and usage.

-Begin by writing down a concise detailed description of your idea.
-Avoid using generic terms like “device,” “process,” and “system.”
-Instead, consider synonyms to the terms you chose initially.
-Then, take note of important technical terms and key words.
+Begin by writing down a succinct, precise description of your idea.
+Avoid using generic terms like “device”, “process,” or “system”.
+Instead, think about synonyms for the terms you selected initially.
+Also, make note of key technical terms as well as keywords.

-To help you identify keywords and concepts, use the following questions.
+To help you identify the key words and concepts, try the questions below.

-- What is the objective of the invention?
+- What’s the purpose of the invention?
 Is it a utilitarian device or an ornamental design?

-- What are the technical terms and terms that define the nature of an invention?
-A technical dictionary can help you identify the correct phrases.
+- What are the technical words and terms that describe the essence of an invention?
+To find the correct terms, consult the technical dictionary.

-7. Locate additional US patents by keyword searching in PatFT or AppFT databases, classification searches of non-U.S. patents per below, and searching for non-patent publications of inventions with internet search engines.
-For example:
+7. Find additional US patent publications using keyword searches in PatFT and AppFT databases, classification search of non-U.S. patents as per below, and searching for non-patent publications of inventions with web search engines.
+Examples: